wintercms/winter/README.md

 * [Follow us on Twitter](https://twitter.com/octobercms) for announcements and updates.
 * [Follow us on Facebook](https://facebook.com/octobercms) for announcements and updates.
-* [Join the Official Forum](https://octobercms.com/forum) to engage with the community.
+* [Join the Official Forum](https://wintercms.com/forum) to engage with the community.
-* [Join us on Discord](https://octobercms.com/chat) to chat with us.
+* [Join us on Discord](https://wintercms.com/chat) to chat with us.

 ### Premium Support

-October CMS can provide premium support for a monthly fee.
-Find out more via the [Premium Support Program](https://octobercms.com/premium-support).
+Winter CMS can provide premium support for a monthly fee.
+Find out more via the [Premium Support Program](https://wintercms.com/premium-support).

 ## Contributing